FREQUENTLY ASKED QUESTIONS

 Isn’t the maxim ‘everything in moderation’ correct when it comes to diet?

-- We know that people live increasingly stressful lives
+- People live increasingly stressful lives

-Read the articles, the books, the blogs and the research papers and make a decision for yourself.
 Science is not about providing definitive, permanent proof.
 It is about putting forward a hypothesis, testing that hypothesis through experiment, and revising the hypothesis if needed in the light of new evidence.

 Most doctors carry out very little training in nutrition.
 They have hectic work lives that often (understandably) do not allow them to research independently and keep up with developments in other areas.
 Many are wedded to a low-fat, high carbohydrate ‘healthy’ diet and the idea that high cholesterol is bad and that fat clogs our arteries.
 Many look to statins and blood pressure medications and a myriad of other drugs to deal with the symptoms, rather than find the root of the problem.
 They are caught up in a system where big drugs companies call the shots, and the more drugs prescribed, the bigger the profit.
 Many have a minimal amount of time to see each patient and resources are often scarce.
 Like the rest of us, they live in a world where the media bombards us with very specific messages about diet and tries desperately to flog us foods that are ‘healthy’.
 What hope do we have but to take our diets into our own hands?
 It took us decades and decades to become wedded to the lipid-hypothesis until we have reached a point where it is the accepted wisdom and practically heresy to disagree.
 How long will it take us to turn this oil tanker around?
 There is not time for many people to wait until everyone ‘agrees’ on this.
 We have to do our own research, look at the hypothesis and the rapidly accumulating evidence in its favour, and make a decision for ourselves.
 Life is short.